 What is The Upledger Institute?

 The Upledger Institute is a health resource center located in Palm Beach Gardens, Florida, that’s recognized worldwide for its groundbreaking continuing-education programs, clinical research and therapeutic services.

 The Institute was founded in 1985 by Dr. Upledger to educate the public and healthcare practitioners about the benefits of CranioSacral Therapy.
 It conducts hundreds of workshops throughout the world each year, educating healthcare practitioners of many diverse disciplines in CST.
-To date, more than 60,000 have been trained.
+Tens of thousands of practitioners have been trained.
 Among them are osteopathic physicians, allopathic physicians, doctors of chiropractic, doctors of oriental medicine, naturopathic physicians, nurses, psychiatric specialists, psychologists, dentists, massage therapists, physical therapists, occupational therapists, speech and language pathologists, acupuncturists, and other professional bodyworkers.

 How a session is performed?

 A CranioSacral Therapy session usually takes place in a quiet, private setting.
-We recommend that clients wear loose, comfortable clothing.
-Clients remain fully clothed, though most choose to remove their shoes.
-The session is performed with the client reclining on a massage or treatment table while the practitioner stands or sits, positioned at various times throughout the session at the client’s head, middle torso or feet.
+I recommend that clients wear loose, comfortable clothing.
+You will remain fully clothed, though I’ll ask that you remove your shoes.
+The session is performed while you are resting on a treatment table while I stands or sit, positioned at various times throughout the session at the your head, middle torso or feet.